samnissen/arachnid2/README.md

 * First, the default crawl time is 15 seconds.
 As browser page loads can take this long, you will probably want to set a higher crawl time.
-* Simply storing the browser is not a great idea, since it will be inaccessible after it is closed.
+* Also, simply storing the browser is not a great idea, since it will be inaccessible after it is closed.
 Instead, consider nabbing the HTML, cookies, or whatever content is required during the crawl.
 * Finally, note that Firefox is the default browser.